Pgamboan/Proyecto-FIS/bitacoraFIS.md

     * Diego Alamilla - Relate user stories with requirements.   *(deadline: 10/20/2021)*
     * Abraham Cruz - Relate user stories with requirements.   *(deadline: 10/20/2021)*

-### Meeting 14 - Final product and video recording.
+### Meeting 14 - Final product first increment and video recording.
 #### End of Sprint #2
     * Difficulties: Coordinating assignments and reaching agreements with all the team regarding to the project specifications.
     * Progress: Completed all the checklist items.